tryyang2001/tp/docs/UserGuide.md

 ### **4.9.
 Exiting Program** `bye`

-This command is used to exit _Fitbot_.
+You can use this command to exit _Fitbot_.

 Format: `bye`

+Example:
 ```text
 bye
 _________________________________________________________________________________________________________